Attention at Rest Stays at Rest: Breaking Visual Inertia for Cognitive Hallucination Mitigation: Introduction

-To develop targeted solutions, it is necessary to first understand what causes cognitive hallucinations internally.
+To develop targeted solutions, it is necessary to understand what causes cognitive hallucinations internally.
 Prior work on perceptual hallucinations has traced their origins to the model's attention over visual tokens, finding that insufficient attention to task-relevant regions leads to fabricated objects~\cite{yin2025clearsight, liu2024paying, yu2025visual}.
 A natural question arises: \textbf{do cognitive hallucinations share the same root cause? } We argue that they do not, because cognitive inference requires not merely attending to individual objects, but dynamically integrating cues across multiple regions to capture inter-object relationships.
-This motivates our analysis of attention during cognitive tasks ($cf.$ Section~\ref{sec:pre}), where we uncover a phenomenon we term \textbf{Visual Inertia}: as the model generates output, attention to key visual regions tends to remain persistently focused, failing to dynamically shift toward the compositional visual semantics required for relational inference.
-This finding also explains why naively amplifying visual attention~\cite{liu2024paying} that is effective for perceptual hallucinations, yields diminishing returns for cognitive ones, as it reinforces static distributions rather than promoting the dynamic shifts that inference demands.
+This motivates our analysis of attention during cognitive tasks ($cf.$ Section~\ref{sec:pre}), where we uncover \textbf{Visual Inertia}: as the model generates output, attention to key visual regions remains persistently focused, failing to dynamically shift toward the compositional semantics required for relational inference (Figure~\ref{fig:teaser} bottom left).
+This finding helps explain why naively amplifying visual attention~\cite{liu2024paying}, though effective for perceptual hallucinations, yields diminishing returns for cognitive ones by reinforcing static rather than dynamic shifts.